IBM/mas-tas-appconnect-flows/README.md

 Once you have connected the account, head back to the HTTP Application on the Catalog page and rename the new account according to the Account Name column in the above table.

-## If your instances of Maximo and TRIRIGA are behind different firewalls (ex. one is on-prem and the other is a cloud env) you will need to set up a secure connection between them.

- - In App Connect, navigate to the Catalog and type http into the search bar to bring up the HTTP application.
-Select 'Add a New Account' and scroll down to the 'Network name' box and select Create a new network.
- - This will open a box with the directions to creating a secure connection to your network.
-Follow these steps on your server and once you have configured the network correctly click 'Test + Connect'
- - You should now have a secure network ready to use for your HTTP requests.

 </details>